wickedbaba/Stock-Market-System/README.md

   > trader's name | buy or sell | scrip | quantity | rate.

-3. **Trader.class*8 - It contains the trader class, which defines the parameters of a trader, namely -
+3. **Trader.class** - It contains the trader class, which defines the parameters of a trader, namely -
   > id | funds | list of owned Stocks.